What is a Survival Period in Health Insurance?

 That’s why the survival period exists.

-How Long Is the Typical Survival Period in Health Insurance Plans?
+How Long is the Typical Survival Period in Health Insurance Plans?

 There's no survival period in standard health insurance plans, since these policies focus on covering medical treatment costs rather than offering lump-sum payouts after a diagnosis.